reynolkb/neetcode-beginner-algorithms/6. Trees/2. BST Insert and Remove/1. Insert into a Binary Search Tree/README.md

 Output: `[4,2,7,1,3,5]`

 ## Run Command
 `poetry run python "6.
-Trees/1.
-Binary Search Tree/1.
-Search In A Binary Search Tree/search_in_a_binary_search_tree.py"`
+Trees/2.
+BST Insert and Remove/1.
+Insert into a Binary Search Tree/insert_into_a_binary_search_tree.py"`